Last update: 28/08/2024

 How Santander is tackling deepfakes

-We regularly spread awareness through tips and recommendations for customers on protecting their digital banking login and other items:
+We regularly spread awareness through tips and recommendations for them on protecting their digital banking login and other items, like this video by Santander UK Head of Fraud Risk Management Chris Ainsley, who explains what deepfake is and how to spot it:

 If you suspect something, report it